Mike Tyson Vs Jake Paul

 The Youth Factor

 As stated above, Tyson’s experience and quality of opposition far exceed Jake Paul’s.
-In addition, Tyson has a huge advantage over Paul regarding technical proficiency, footwork, speed, and power.
+In addition, Tyson has a huge advantage over Paul in terms of technical proficiency, footwork, speed, and power.
 That will be enough for Tyson to overcome Jake Paul’s youth advantage.

 However, I hope Tyson’s cardio and stamina are in decent shape for this fight.
-He may succumb to Jake Paul’s youth advantage if it isn’t.
+If they aren’t, he may succumb to Jake Paul’s youth advantage.

 My prediction is Tyson will win by KO in Round 2.